spericas/FrameworkBenchmarks/README_OCI.md

 ### Example

-1. Run the benchmark on a machine with `docker.com` access to make sure all images are created.
+1. Run the benchmark on a machine with `docker.com` access to make sure all images are created (make sure to use branch 'helidon-4').
 You do not need to wait for the benchmark to complete, it can be interrupted after all images are created.

-2. Make sure you have password-less SSH access to your OCI machine and run:
+2. Ensure you have passwordless SSH access to your OCI machine and run:
 ```
 ./migrate-images myuser hostname
 ```